 Today’s liposuction is considerably different from the liposuction of the past, and that’s a good thing!
 If you are considering the surgery to get rid of unwanted fat from your abdomen, hips or another area, learn more about the history of liposuction to see how it has changed and improved over time.

 Who Invented Liposuction?

 Liposuction isn’t that old of a procedure.
-Although there are reports of French doctors using suction to remove unwanted fat from people’s legs way back in the 1920’s, the modern version of the procedure wasn’t developed until 1974.
-A Dr. Giorgio Fischer, a gynecologist in Italy, gets the credit for creating the narrow tubes, or cannulas, that today’s doctors use to remove the excess fat a patient doesn’t want.
+Although there are reports of French doctors using suction to remove unwanted fat from people’s legs way back in the 1920s, the modern version of the procedure wasn’t developed until 1974.
+A Dr. Giorgio Fischer, a gynecologist in Italy, a gets the credit for creating the narrow tubes, or cannulas, today’s doctors use to remove the fat a patient doesn’t want.

 The Evolution and History of Liposuction

 Before Dr. Fischer’s invention, doctors did try to remove unwanted fat from the body.
 But they often used methods that harmed more than they helped.
 For example, some surgeons tried to surgically remove fat, along with skin.
 That method caused a considerable amount of scarring.
 It also didn’t permanently eliminate the fat.

 Another early method of fat removal saw surgeons trying to scrape the fat away, using a curette.
 That method had a number of complications, including unevenness in the skin, blood clots and abscesses.